AVC99/ALA-Zapateria-Zaballos/README.md

 ## How to run
 To run the entire project, you must have Python 3 installed on your computer.
 ### Create your dataset
+The datasets are located on /data/datasets/ folder which in this git is empty.
+You can create your own dataset or use the ones we have created for you.
 To create your own dataset, you must create a file with the following format:
 ```bash
 <Number of items>